fedealbanese/scikitgraph/README.md

-# scikitgraph
+# ScikitGraph
 A graph based machine learning library for python.

 ## Installation